Home page for Math 508, Advanced Analysis

 developing intuition and proficiency in the construction of rigorous

-Way of Analysis, by Robert Strichartz, but I noticed that the
+Way of Analysis, by Robert Strichartz as a text, but I noticed that the

 A problem set will be assigned every week, on Tuesdays.
 We may have one or more midterms and a final.